Data Quality Metric Library

 Metric Purpose

-Confirm that an ONF category is recorded for all road sections.
+Confirm that an ONF category is recorded for all locally owned road carriageway sections.

 Consequence of Poor Quality Data